-There are many factors that increase the risk of heart disease: tobacco use, physical inactivity, obesity/being overweight, high blood pressure, and high cholesterol.
+Many factors increase the risk of stroke: tobacco use, physical inactivity, obesity/overweight, high blood pressure, and high cholesterol.
 Of these risk factors, smoking is also the leading cause of preventable death in the United States.
-One-third of American adults also have high blood pressure and more than half do not have it under control.
-Although most adults are treated with medication and see a doctor at least twice a year, their condition is still not controlled (Nevada Heart and Stroke Taskforce Strategic Plan, Nevada Division of Public and Behavioral Health, CDPHP, 2015).
+One-third of American adults have high blood pressure, and of those, more than half do not have it under control.
+Although most adults with high blood pressure are treated with medication and see a doctor at least twice a year, their condition is not under control.

-Chronic disease prevalence in Nevada is addressed below using sampled self-reported data from the 2013 Behavioral Risk Factor Surveillance Survey (BRFSS).
-Nevada's stroke prevalence is slightly above the U.S. median.
+Chronic disease prevalence in Nevada is addressed below using sampled self-reported data from the 2015 Behavioral Risk Factor Surveillance Survey (BRFSS).
+According to the most current data, Nevada's stroke prevalence is slightly lower than the U.S. median.

-Prevalence of Chronic Diseases, Nevada vs. U.S., 2013 BRFSS Data
+Figure 1.
+Prevalence of Chronic Diseases, Nevada vs. U.S., 2015 BRFSS Data

 Source: Centers for Disease Control and Prevention (CDC).
 Behavioral Risk Factor Surveillance System Survey Data.
-Atlanta, Georgia: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, 2013.
+Atlanta, Georgia: U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, 2015